Antiz96/arch-update/README.md

 ### DESCRIPTION

-An update notifier/applier for Arch Linux that assists you with important pre/post update tasks which includes a (.desktop) clickeable icon that can easily be integrated with any DE/WM, dock, status/launch bar or app menu.
+An update notifier/applier for Arch Linux that assists you with important pre/post update tasks and that includes a (.desktop) clickeable icon that can easily be integrated with any DE/WM, dock, status/launch bar or app menu.
 Optionnal support for AUR package updates (through [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru)) and desktop notifications (through [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/)).

 ### OPTIONS